Staci A. Leisman, MD Email Staci Leisman

 Dr Staci Leisman is a board certified internist and Nephrologist who practices nephrology at Mount Sinai Hospital.
-She also is highly involved in Medical Education in the Icahn School of Medicine at Mount Sinai.
+She is also an accomplished educator in the Icahn School of Medicine at Mount Sinai.

 Dr Leisman received her B.A. in English Language and Literature from Yale University, where she graduated magna cum laude and was inducted into Phi Beta Kappa.
 She received her M.D. from Washington University in St Louis, where she was one of 8 recipients of the Distinguished Scholar Award.
 She completed her residency in Internal Medicine and fellowship in Nephrology at Mount Sinai Medical Center.
 As a fellow, she completed research in transplant immunology in the laboratory of Dr. Peter Heeger, which resulted in a Young Investigator Award from the American Society of Transplantation and two oral presentations at the American Transplant Congress.
 During her fellowship, she co-first authored and was a contributing author on numerous papers.